Can Your HOA Fine You for Ring Doorbells and Security Cameras?

 Specific Problems with This Citation:

-The HOA's basis for this violation (CC&R Section [X.X]) attempts to ban security cameras.
-This blanket restriction is unenforceable against federal law.
+The HOA's basis for this violation (CC&R Section [X.X]) attempts to ban security cameras outright.
+A blanket restriction of this kind is unreasonable, and to the extent it is enforced selectively or conflicts with [State] law, it is unenforceable.

 My Installation Specifics: